Capture of Mers-el-Kébir (1505): The attack

 Three carracks under the Basques Juan de Lezcano or Lazcano and Flores de Marquina, who had shielded their hulls with wool sacks, approached the castle as closely as possible and subjected it to intense bombardment, attracting artillery fire.
 The infantry disembarked in a torrential rainstorm, proceeded to take the heights near Mers-el-Kébir and dug into positions there.
 From here they were able to bombard the fortress below as well as the galleys in the port.

-The following day on September 12, the Algerian cavalry assaulted the Spanish positions but were repulsed.
+The following day on September 12, the Tlemcenian cavalry assaulted the Spanish positions but were repulsed.
 The defenders of the castle then proposed a truce until the 13th, promising to surrender the if they did not receive help from the king of Tlemcen.
-The truce was accepted, and as no Algerian troops appeared on September 13, the besieged with their families and possessions left, and the Spanish occupied the castle.
-Once they had taken positions in the castle, the Spaniards saw a large Algerian army coming to the aid of the city.
+The truce was accepted, and as no Tlemcenian troops appeared on September 13, the besieged with their families and possessions left, and the Spanish occupied the castle.
+Once they had taken positions in the castle, the Spaniards saw a large Tlemcenian army coming to the aid of the city.
 However, seeing the city was already lost, it retreated back to Oran.

-On that day, Mers-el-Kébir fell, and nearly 300 years of Spanish control followed, interrupted only being occasionally, such as in the Recapture of Oran (1708).
+As a result, nearly 300 years of Spanish control followed, interrupted only occasionally, such as in the Recapture of Oran (1708).
 On 24 September the fleet sailed for Malaga, leaving behind a Spanish garrison of 500 men.